tslamic/tslamic.github.io/_posts/2018-04-15-abstracting-apis.md

 and this method needs to access an endpoint with a different base URL than others.

 If our interface contains Retrofit annotations, we're in trouble.
-We cannot simply add the new method, unless we want to do [extra work](https://github.com/square/retrofit/issues/1404#issuecomment-207408548).
+We cannot simply add the new method unless we want to do [extra work](https://github.com/square/retrofit/issues/1404#issuecomment-207408548).
 We could provide a separate interface, e.g. `XkcdApi` and `XkcdSearchApi`, but we then have two separate instances handling API requests, which might not be ideal.

 A neater approach could be to revert back to a plain interface, with required API calls all in the same place: